OnePageCRM/java-client-wrapper/README.md

 - Import the project into your IDE.

-- Create a config.properties file containing your username and password.
+- Create a config.properties files containing your OnePageCRM username and password.

+## What can it do?
+This project communicates using the OnePageCRM API.
+For example, it can log in users, display details about their account, and perform a variety of actions such as adding calls and creating contacts.

 ## Example
 The following is an example of a method which will: